cgruver/okd4-upi-lab-setup/docs/pages/GL-AR750S-Ext.md

 * `uci set dhcp.ipxe_boot=userclass`  This series of commands looks for a userclass of `iPXE` in the DHCP request and sets the `networkid` variable to `ipxe`.
 * `uci set dhcp.uefi=boot` This series of commands looks for a `networkid` match against either `efi64` or `ipxe` and sends the appropriate PXE response back to the client.

-With the router configured, it's now time to copy over the files for iPXE.
+With the router configured, it's now time to set up the files for iPXE.

 This project has an iPXE boot file already prepared for you.
 It is located in ./Provisioning/iPXE.